ThatIsSlow/introToProgrammingFinalProject/README/README.md

 # introToProgrammingFinalProject

-# HereNowResults assimilator
+# HereNowResults Embezzeler

 This programm will scrape the website HereNow, to pull rowing regatta results out and collect them all in one spot.
+I am basically stealing HereNow's data.
+Muahahahah.

 ## Description